Skip main navigation

 Skip subpage navigation

-TBICoE develops practical, easy-to-use clinical recommendations and tools to support military and civilian health care providers in assessing and treating service members and veterans who have sustained a TBI.
-Providers can access clinically relevant information and resources that address common symptoms associated with mild TBI, such as headache, sleep disturbances, and vision problems.
-Most clinical recommendations have related patient resources to help educate patients through recovery.
-Check out the "TBI Resources for Service Members, Patients, Families, and Caregivers" page.
+TBICoE develops practical, easy-to-use clinical recommendations and tools to support health care providers in assessing and treating service members who have sustained a TBI.
+The recommendations address common symptoms associated with mild TBI, such as headache, sleep disturbances, and vision problems.
+Most clinical recommendations have related patient resources to help educate service members, their families, and caregivers through recovery.

 Interested in learning more about the potential effects of low-level blast exposure?
 Discover which occupations and heavy weapon systems are associated with increased risk of LLB exposure and learn how to best document, manage, and care for your patients—to optimize warfighter brain health.